21 Types of Moths in Florida

 by ikewinski is licensed under CC BY 2.0

-To tell the fact, when you sight the Cecropia Silkmoths, you cannot help but be amazed by their sheer size.
+To tell the fact, when you see the Cecropia Silkmoths, you cannot help but be amazed by their sheer size.

-This native moth has a wingspan of approximately 15 cm (around 6 inches), which can easily cover the palm of a large hand.
+This native moth has a wingspan of approximately 15 cm (around 6 inches), which is enough to cover the palm of a large hand.

 The moth’s body and head are brown, contrasting with the hairy orange and white appearance.